| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 in the Nurse's Study done at Harvard, although numerous

+other studies show benefit for bones.
 So why are leading orthomolecular doctors, who are opinion

 leaders, and internationally-known authoritative figures,